- Release Notes >

 To configure default global default read or write concern, MongoDB adds

-administrative command.
+the setDefaultRWConcern administrative command.
 For replica

 sets, issue the command against the primary member.
 For sharded

-clusters, issue the command from a mongos
+clusters, issue the command from a mongos.

 To retrieve the global default read or write concern settings, MongoDB

-adds the getDefaultRWConcern
+adds the getDefaultRWConcern administrative command.

 Read Concern Provenance¶